nowsecure/auto-azure-extension/overview.md

 Then install it following [Microsoft's instructions](https://learn.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops) on installing Azure Devops Marketplace extensions.

-*NOTE:* Currently, compatibility is limited to Windows or Linux platforms running an X64 architecture.
+*NOTE:* Currently, compatibility is limited to either Windows / Linux running an X64 architecture, or MacOS on ARM.
 In order for the extension to work, please make sure you have an appropriate `vmImage`.

 ### Sample Configurations